VinkVdB/workshop-llm-and-rag/java/ex-2-connect-to-llm/README.md

 # Module 2: Connecting to the LLM

 ## Objective
-Learn how to connect to ChatGPT using an API key within a Spring Boot application.
+Learn how to connect to ChatGPT using an API key.

 ## Contents
+- Connecting manually to the LLM API.
+- Playing around with some settings.
 - Setting up Spring AI dependencies.
+- Streaming responses.
 - Configuring API keys.
 - Writing a simple CommandLineRunner to send and receive a single message from ChatGPT.

-## Exercises
-1. Implement a CommandLineRunner that sends a prompt to ChatGPT and prints the response.
-2. Handle exceptions and errors from the API.